lopes/logbook/content/2023-chronicle-insights-challenges.md

 - `match`: Values to return when matches are found.
 - `condition`: A condition to check events and the variables used to find matches.

+{% admonition(type="info", title="Info") %}
-> I don't prefer placing a placeholder on the right side of an assertion (L9-L10), but you can invert it with the same results.
+I don't prefer placing a placeholder on the right side of an assertion (L9-L10), but you can invert it with the same results.
+{% end %}

 In this particular example, the rule tracks network connection logs, monitoring each unique destination IP and destination port for 10 minutes.
 If more than 50 ports are accessed by a single IP address, the rule triggers.

+{% admonition(type="note", title="Note") %}
-> **Note**: This rule is provided as an example to illustrate the structure of YARA-L, and I'm not evaluating its effectiveness here.
+This rule is provided as an example to illustrate the structure of YARA-L, and I'm not evaluating its effectiveness here.
+{% end %}

 While these are the most important sections of YARA-L, the language encompasses other sections.
 Here's the complete structure: